Generic Name: Testosterone Topical

 Brand Names: Androderm, AndroGel 2.5 g/packet, AndroGel 5 g/packet, AndroGel Packets, AndroGel Pump 1.25 g/actuation, Axiron, FIRST-Testosterone, FIRST-Testosterone MC, Fortesta, Testim, Vogelxo

 AndroGel’s primary ingredient is testosterone, a male hormone that is produced naturally by the body, and an important component for many bodily functions.
 AndroGel assists the body in supplementing the testosterone level that a male body cannot produce any more.

 AndroGel may also be used for other purposes that may not be included in this medication guide.

 Men with male breast cancer (prostate cancer) should not use AndroGel.

 A pregnant female that injects testosterone can cause severe birth defects in an unborn baby.
 At all cost, a pregnant woman should not come into contact with AndroGel, or with a man's skin where the gel has been applied.
-If contact has been made, wash thoroughly and immediately with soap and water.
+If the contact has been made, wash thoroughly and immediately with soap and water.